-SERC does not mediate or resolve disputes regarding grades, evaluations of professional conduct, or decisions made by department chairs or other administrators.
+SERC does not mediate or resolve disputes regarding grades, evaluations of professional conduct, nor decisions made by Department Chairs or other administrators.
 Students who have such disputes or disagreements should refer to Grievances Concerning Academic Freedom under Academic Policies.

-8.0 Statement of Concern and Recommendations
+8.0 Statement of Concern and Recommendation

 A faculty member or clinical training site may generate a Statement of Concern when a student's academic progress/motivation and/or professional conduct are of serious concern.
-Similar to the Mid-Semester Statement of Concern, the intent of the Statement of Concern is to heighten the student's awareness regarding the seriousness of the identified problem(s) and to provide the student an opportunity to remediate their academic performance or professional behavior.
+The intent of the Statement of Concern is to heighten the student's awareness regarding the seriousness of the identified problem(s) and to provide the student an opportunity to remediate their academic performance or professional behavior.
 A student's failure to remediate may lead to a SERC referral by the department chair.
 The Statement of Concern becomes a part of the student's permanent academic record, and copies are forwarded to the student, the student's academic advisor and appropriate department chairs.